This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

 Dani was advised to save as much money as she could.
 Dani was also instructed to stop making repayments to her creditors.
 She was advised that by stopping her repayments she would increase her savings.
-These saving would then enable her to pay the settlements offers that the DEBT NEGOTIATION FIRM achieve through negotiation with her creditors.
+These saving would then enable her to pay the settlements offers that the DEBT NEGOTIATION FIRM achieved through negotiation with her creditors.

-After not hearing from the DEBT NEGOTIATION firm for some time, and not having her calls returned, Dani began to worry.
+After not hearing from the DEBT NEGOTIATION FIRM for some time, and not having her calls returned, Dani began to worry.
 She was receiving increasingly threatening calls from debt collectors and one of them had served her with a Statement of Claim (the first step in starting court proceedings in NSW).

 WHAT IS DEBT NEGOTIATION?